January 13th, 2019 12:00am

 3. Make forgiveness my first reaction

 Our primitive brain, I call the automatic brain or AB, works to make us fight or flee potential danger, threat, or vulnerability.
 That is our initial reaction most of the time.
-So if someone does us wrong, one-ups or disrespects us, well our AB will cause us to fight or flee them, which usually looks like anger, passive-aggression, or avoidance, as the silent treatment.
+So if someone does us wrong, one-ups or disrespects us, well our AB will cause us to fight or flee them, which usually looks like anger, passive-aggression, or avoidance, like the silent treatment.
 When we act in accordance with our higher mind, which I believe is the gateway to our Divine nature, it allows us to forgive.
 It doesn’t mean to allow ourselves to be manipulated.
 No, it is an acknowledgment that the person is flawed, as are you and I. The flaw comes from their AB.
 If you wish to tap into your Divine nature instead, you will work on forgiving more and watch how much more peaceful and enjoyable your life becomes.

 4. Be joyful for no reason